Hendrix-CS/csci285/labs/visualization.md

 ## Step 2: Analysis

 Load your csv file as a Pandas data frame.
-Begin exploring your data using the methods discussed in class and used in [Lab #1](assets/labs/pandas.md).
-Perform any transformations of your data you feel is appropriate and adds value to your analysis.
+Begin exploring your data using the methods discussed in class and used in Lab #1.
+Perform any data transformations that you feel adds value to your analysis.

 ## Step 3: Visualization